rrousselGit/state_notifier/packages/state_notifier/README.md

 ### Why are listeners called when the new state is == to the previous state?

-You may realize that a [StateNotifier] does not use `==` to verify that the state has changed before notifying for changes.
+You may realize that a [StateNotifier] does not use `==` to verify that the state has changed before notifying for changes .

 This behavior is voluntary, for performance reasons.